davestewart/davestewart-content/content/blog/thoughts/mind-shifts-and-wins/index.md

   I used to be one for bringing things up again and again if I felt they they weren't being understood.
 The thing is, they probably were; it's just that human beings don't like admitting mistakes and certainly don't like being reminded.

   Often there's no need to labour the point or go in all guns blazing, it's possible to briefly mention something; they're probably well-aware, you just need to give them a little time.
-Most of the time I mange this; sometimes, not.
+Most of the time I manage this; sometimes, not.

 - ***Being straight and taking ownership***